Consistent monitoring of quantum fluctuations

 ($\Delta$ is known as the scaling dimension), and that $\Delta < d/2$, where $d$ is the spatial dimension.
-Then the standard deviation of of $Q$ scales as follows,
+Then the standard deviation of $Q$ scales as follows,

-Here $L \sim V^{\frac1d}$ is the linear system size.
-In particular, the case $\Delta = 0$ includes superposition/mixtures of distinct macro-states at a first-order transition.
+where $L \sim V^{\frac1d}$ is the linear system size (see Appendix for a derivation).
+In particular, the case $\Delta = 0$ includes superposition/mixture of distinct macro-states at a first-order transition.
 Such long-range correlations go beyond the scope of our analytical method.
 However, we argue heuristically that the large fluctuations can be consistently monitored.
 Because they can be probed by much weaker measurements ($\gamma_{0, t} \ll 1$), which in turn have negligible backreaction.
 When $\Delta > d/2$, the fluctuations have $ \bigO (\sqrt{V}) $ amplitude again, and consistent monitoring is not expected in general (see however \cite{ferte25} for an exception).

 \textit{Numerics.}-- We test the above findings with finite-size exact numerics.
 For simplicity, we consider the 1D quantum Ising model.
 Its Hamiltonian is

 where $X_j$ and $Z_j$ are Pauli matrices; we assume periodic boundary conditions.
 We first let $J < 1$, and initialize the system in its unique and short-range correlated ground state, $\rho = | \Psi \rangle \langle \Psi |$.
 We simulated many experimental runs where the rescaled total magnetization $\sum_j Z_j / \sqrt{L}$ is measured at $t = 0$ and $t = 1$, with $\gamma_0 = \gamma_1 = 1$.
 The joint outcome distribution and the marginals are displayed in Fig.~\ref{fig:hists}-(a).
 The marginals are centered Gaussians to a good approximation, yet with different variances, $\left< \tilde{x}_1^2 \right> > \left< \tilde{x}_0^2 \right>$.
 Since $\rho$ does not evolve under $H$, the difference is solely due to the measurement backreaction, encoded by the last term of \eqref{eq:xt2-2}.